foundweekends/giter8/README.markdown

 ### Using the giter8-plugin

 Giter8 supplies an sbt plugin for testing templates before pushing them to a github branch.
-To add it to your template project, add the following to `project/plugins/build.sbt`
+If you used the `n8han/giter8.g8` template recommended above, it should already be configured.
+If you need to upgrade an existing template project to the current plugin, it's loaded in `project/plugins/build.sbt`:

     addSbtPlugin("net.databinder" %% "giter8-plugin" % "0.3.0")

-And then, apply the settings in a in `build.sbt` in the project base:
+And settings must be applied in a `build.sbt` file in the project base:

     seq(giter8Settings :_*)